 They learn how to work to get what they want out of their performances.”

-Johanna Hadley, teacher at Janet Lomas School of Dancing, says that increased confidence through dance is something children will take with them into later life:
+Johanna Hadley, a teacher at Janet Lomas School of Dancing, says that increased confidence through dance is something children will take with them into later life:

 “I myself have seen students who were once shy and withdrawn grow in confidence – in later years they have blossomed into beautiful dancers, happy and willing to perform in front of large audiences.